jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/startproject/index.md

-# Start a project in IBM Bluemix DevOps Services
+# Start a project in Bluemix DevOps Services

 Last modified: 10 February 2015